FishandRichardsonPC/GraphQL.Typed.Client/README.md

 C# Library and ms build tasks for managing .graphql files within a c# project.
 This project will create c# files using [quicktype](https://quicktype.io/) for any .graphql files in your project which will use the [GraphQL.Client](https://github.com/graphql-dotnet/graphql-client) library to request the results

 # Usage
 Note: This package only works .net versions which support .net standard.
 You will also need to use dependency injection.

 ## Consuming this package with an existing schema
 1. Acquire the schema.json file for the graphql server you want to request data from
-2. Recommended: Add that file to your project
+2. Add that file to your project
 3. Add the GraphQL.Typed.Client nuget package
 4. In your csproj file add a `<GraphQLSchema>` tag inside the first property group, inside that tag add the path to your schema file
 5. Optional: If using JetBrains Rider add `<GraphQLSetupRiderFileWatcher>True</GraphQLSetupRiderFileWatcher>` inside the first property group to auto generate a file watcher